Fed leaves key rate unchanged but sees further hikes ahead

 WASHINGTON (AP) — The Federal Reserve has left its key policy rate unchanged but signaled that it plans to keep responding to the strong U.S. economy with more interest rate hikes.
-The next rate hike is expected in December.
+The next rate increase is expected in December.

 The Fed kept its benchmark rate in a range of 2 percent to 2.25 percent.
 A statement it issued Thursday after its latest policy meeting portrayed the economy as robust, with healthy job growth, low unemployment, solid consumer spending and inflation near the Fed’s 2 percent target.